DashMedia/Phantom-Image-Testing/README.md

 ## Credits/history
 Written by Josh Curtis for Dash Media
-  17 May 2017 - initial creation
+- 17 May 2017 - initial creation
-  22 May 2017 - updates to screen shot and comparison code pages
+- 22 May 2017 - updates to screen shot and comparison code pages

  ## Roadmap
 - [ ] Multithreading of screen shot process to speed up the process
+- [ ] Ability to handle more than one location for sitemap with fall back